 Open to middle and high school wind and percussion students who have played the instrument for at least one year.

 Elective Exploration Hour classes provide the opportunity to explore a new or favorite topic.
-Please click to see this year's offerings.
+Please click to see examples of offerings from previous camps.

 - Performance Focus - This class is for students in grades 10-12.
 Members of this class will need to bring along a prepared Class A or B solo with accompaniment.
 The week will include master classes and information about preparing for a music school audition.
 Must be a first choice.

-- Music Education Focus - If you have ever considered becoming a music teacher, join this focus area to learn more.
+- Music Education Focus - This class is for students in grades 10-12.
+If you have ever considered becoming a music teacher, join this focus area to learn more.
 Topics include music education games, conducting, and the opportunity to interact with current music education students.
 Must be a first choice.

 - Beginning Guitar - Learn to play the acoustic guitar!
 Suitable for beginners and semi-beginners.
 Students may bring their own guitars, although a limited number of instruments are available for the class.